NicolasBernaerts/tasmota/teleinfo/README.md

 ## Compilation ##

 If you want to compile this firmware version, you just need to :
-1. install official tasmota sources
+1. install official tasmota sources (please get exact version given at the beginning of this page)
 2. place or replace files from this repository
 3. place specific files from **tasmota/common** repository
 4. install **FTPClientServer** library

-Here is where you should place different files from this repository and from **tasmota/common** :
+Here is where you should place different files.
+Files should be taken from this repository and from **tasmota/common** :
 * **platformio_override.ini**
 * tasmota/**user_config_override.h**
 * boards/**esp32_4M_FS.json**